medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

 ## NGINX Setup with TLS

-To apply TLS / https to the load balancer, you need to create a certificate and key.
+To enable TLS (https) on the load balancer, you need to create a certificate and key.
 The easiest way to do this is to use the Let's Encrypt service.
 An example of how to do this is provided in [SASjs Server on VPS](/sasjs-server-on-vps) article.

 Once you have your `fullchain.pem` and `privkey.pem` files, update the text below and use to replace the contents of `/etc/nginx/sites-available/default`.